FireWalkerX/whmcscoin/README.md

 You'll need to set up the respective daemons on a server somewhere for this to work properly.
 This gateway accepts the coins into your own wallet, so you'll never have to worry about someone else holding them.

-I've used elements from [https://bitbucket.org/Doctor_McKay/blockchain.info-whmcs-payment-gateway/](this Blockchain.info WHMCS gateway) by [https://bitbucket.org/Doctor_McKay](Doctor_McKay) as well as [https://github.com/dasher/WHMCS-Litecoin-Payment-Module](this Litecoin WHMCS gateway) by [https://github.com/dasher](dasher).
+I've used elements from [this Blockchain.info WHMCS gateway](https://bitbucket.org/Doctor_McKay/blockchain.info-whmcs-payment-gateway/) by [Doctor_McKay](https://bitbucket.org/Doctor_McKay) as well as [this Litecoin WHMCS gateway](https://github.com/dasher/WHMCS-Litecoin-Payment-Module) by [dasher](https://github.com/dasher).

 ###To use: